 With the vast developments of Artificial Intelligence (AI) in recent years, a wide array of industries –ranging from factory work and manufacturing to even finance and healthcare – have begun to change and adapt accordingly, and the translation industry is no different.
-Translators and the industry alike have already benefitted greatly from the developments in technology, specifically machine translation.
+Translators and the industry alike have already benefitted greatly from the developments in technology, specifically machine translation, neural machine translation and zero-shot translation.
 With AI at the helm, machine translation looks set to be taken to the next level.
 But just how far will it go?

 Neural Machine Translation

 It was only at the end of 2016 that Google first introduced their version of Neural Machine Translation (NMT), a technology that uses computing systems inspired by biological neural networks to increase the fluency and accuracy of machine translations.
 Rather than translating a sentence piece by piece, NMT looks at a sentence as a whole.
 The system then considers the broader context of the words in the sentence and thus applies the most relevant translation, before rearranging and adjusting the sentence using proper grammar.
 By applying an example based machine translation method, the system learns from millions of previous examples to arrive at the most accurate translation it can.
 This means that over time, as more examples are logged in the system, translations become more natural and effectively the machine learns from its previous mistakes.

 So while NMT is an amazing self-learning technology that offers intelligent, instant translations we have never seen before, the systems still need to be trained initially before it can translate between language pairs.
 This had the linguistic technology experts wondering, “Is it possible to create a system that can translate between languages without going through the initial training process?”
 As of now, yes.
 This very impressive phenomenon, known as “Zero-Shot” translation, is set to further change the industry as we know it.
 To understand why this is important, it is crucial to understand how machine translators worked prior to this breakthrough.